-Refers to cost of transportation of workers to and from work place undertaken by your establishment such as factory bus services.
+Refers to cost of transportation of workers to and from work place undertaken by this establishment such as factory bus services.

-(i) Levy on labours
+(i) Levy on labour

 Refers to charges paid in the reference year by the employer of foreign workers to the government.
-The levy was RM410 for domestic helper, plantation workers RM640, construction, manufacturing and services sector RM1,850.
+The levy was RM410 for domestic helper, plantation workers RM640, while construction, manufacturing and services sector RM1,850.

-- (j) Expenses on share-based payment to employees (including shares & stock options) Refers to amount of expenses incurred from share-based payment transactions for employee performance shares or stock options, offered by the company to employees who work as part of their remuneration package. - (k) Other labour costs (please pecify)
+(j) Expenses on share-based payment to employees (including shares & stock options)

+Refers to total expenses incurred on a share-based payment transaction for employee performance stock or stock options, offered by the company to employees who work as part of their remuneration package.

+(k) Other labour costs (please specify)

-Please provide other labour costs if any.
+Please provide other labour cost if any.

-9.35 Payment to other establishment for providing workers
+9.37 Payment to other establishment for providing workers

-Refers to the payments made to other establishment for providing workers for the purpose of obtaining service.
+Refers to the payments made to the other establishment for providing workers for the purpose of service.

-9.36 Payment for security services
+9.38 Payment for security services